DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: EXPERIMENTS

 \subsubsection{Experiment Results}

 After fine-tuning with a limited amount of labeled data on the downstream land-cover classification dataset, we evaluate the classification performance of the proposed DI3CL pre-training framework.
-The comparative results are shown in Table \ref{results}.
-The results demonstrate that, when fine-tuned with a small amount of labeled data, the proposed DI3CL outperforms random initialization, ImageNet pre-training, and other contrastive CL methods, achieving the highest overall metrics including OA, Kappa, and mIoU.
-Moreover, DI3CL consistently achieves the highest F1 score across most categories.
-The superior performance of DI3CL confirms its ability to capture meaningful SAR land-cover features and improve downstream land-cover classification results.
+Comparative results are presented in Table \ref{results}.
+These results show that, when fine-tuned with small labeled data, DI3CL consistently outperforms random initialization, ImageNet pre-training, and other contrastive learning methods.
+We also benchmarked DI3CL against DINOv2 with a ViT-S backbone, ensuring a comparable parameter count to competing methods.
+DINOv2 not only lags behind DI3CL but also underperforms several convolution-based approaches, highlighting the inherent limitations of ViT backbones for SAR land-cover classification tasks.
+Furthermore, DI3CL achieves the highest overall metrics, including OA, Kappa, and mIoU, and consistently delivers the top F1 scores across most categories.
+This superior performance confirms DI3CL's ability to capture meaningful SAR land-cover features and enhance downstream classification results.

 As shown in Fig. \ref{fig:figure_a}, we further perform some visualizations to illustrate the effectiveness of our method.
 It can be observed that our approach achieves superior classification accuracy, with more complete delineation of elongated objects such as roads and rivers.
 Additionally, the classification boundaries of other objects are also more precise.
 These improvements are attributed to the global perception capability introduced by the dynamic instance module and the structural awareness provided by the contour consistency module.